 Christopher’s prior career experience includes working as a litigation associate with the Milwaukee office of Quarles & Brady LLP and as a research fellow for Marquette University Law School, where he researched issues related to agricultural policy and its impact on small and medium-sized farmers and producers.Download Bio (PDF)

-- Obtained summary judgment on behalf of church denomination in lawsuit involving allegations of negligent hiring and retention, negligent supervision, and intentional infliction of emotional distress arising from alleged improper conduct by a church pastor.
+- Obtained summary judgment on behalf of organization in lawsuit involving allegations of negligent hiring and retention, negligent supervision, and intentional infliction of emotional distress arising from alleged improper conduct by person in position of authority.
 Ruling affirmed on appeal by the Oklahoma Court of Civil Appeals.

 - Obtained dismissal on behalf of Oklahoma landowner in dispute with Texas landowner over ownership of land along the Oklahoma/Texas border.
 The U.S. District Court for the Northern District of Texas held that Oklahoma v.
 Texas, 252 U.S. 372 (1920), was superseded by the Red River Boundary Compact and that the disputed land was in Oklahoma.
 Ruling affirmed on appeal by the Fifth Circuit.
 It appears this is the first court case explicitly holding that the Red River Boundary Compact supersedes the earlier U.S. Supreme Court case.

 - Represented the Roman Catholic Archbishop of Oklahoma City in securing the safe return of a consecrated host that was procured by a Satanist group for the specific purpose of being desecrated at the group’s black mass.
 The host, which is used in sacred celebrations of the Eucharist, was returned following the filing of a lawsuit in district court in Oklahoma County, Oklahoma.